 In the Foundation Stage we provide an environment designed to develop the language, listening and literacy skills needed to enable your child to become a confident communicator.
 An integral part of this provision is a daily phonics session.
-The sessions last for approximately fifteen minutes in F2 and all children take part in activities tailored to their stage of development.
+The sessions last for approximately in F2 and all children take part in activities tailored to their stage of development.

-Phase 1: Our children are taught to listen for sounds around them; environmental sounds, music, body percussion such as clapping etc. We have a bank of 20 core rhymes that we share with all our families so that they can learn alongside.
+Phase 1: our children are taught to listen for sounds around them; environmental sounds, music, body percussion such as clapping etc. We have a bank of 20 core rhymes that we share with all our families so that they can learn alongside.
 Phase 1 phonics also encourages the children to explore language: listening for sounds in words, alliteration, rhythm and rhyme and to learn a variety of different ways of making sounds.
 There is a strong focus on listening skills so children in Foundation learn a range of songs and rhymes relating to our topics, such as Christmas songs as an enjoyable means to develop their auditory memory.

-Phase 2: We introduce individual sounds (phonemes) alongside Common Exception Words (such as I, the, to, no) in the order set out in the Letters and Sounds scheme.
+Phase 2: We introduce individual sounds (phonemes) alongside Common Exception Words (such as I, the, to, no) in the order set out in the Rocket Phonics scheme we follow as a school.
 This promotes "phonemic awareness" (the point at which children realise that you can take a word apart and put it back together again (eg /d/o/g/ = dog).
 Common Exception Words are those words which are needed for early reading and writing but which follow phonic rules that have not yet been taught.

 Once children can hear, say and remember a range of phonemes (s,a,t,p,i,n,m,d) they can begin to blend them to read simple words and segment words into sounds in order to spell them.
 It is very important when teaching the articulation of phonemes that the sound is pure (ss not suh and mm not muh) to enable blending.
 Following on from the teaching of single letter phonemes, we introduce a range of digraphs and trigraphs (2 or 3 letters making one sound that cannot be broken down into smaller sounds: eg ch,th,sh,ng,ai,ee,igh,oa,oo).
 This ensures that children are equipped with at least one possible spelling for all of the sounds we use in English.
+The emphasis is on phonic sessions which are quick, engaging and fun.